Writing

+I am currently an Assistant Teaching Professor in the Department of Performing Arts at Georgetown University.
 In 2023 I received my PhD in Historical Musicology from New York University.
+Previously, I have been a Postdoctoral Fellow at the

 Academic publications: